 The questions below are our most common asked questions from parents.
 Click on the questions to view the answers.
 If the question that you have is not listed, please give us a call at (408) 251-8633 or send us an email.

-Typically, children begin the Cocoon class when they turn two by September 1st.
-This is a small, highly nurturing beginning class for toddlers with one teacher for every four children.
-Children who are older Two’s and younger Three’s are best suited for the Caterpillars class, which is an introductory preschool class with closer teacher attention in a smaller setting.
-Children who turn three by September 1st may enter the Ladybugs class or Bumblebees class.
-These are traditional Montessori preschool classes with blended age groups (3-5 years old).
-Older, more mature three and four-year old preschoolers who are ready for a longer school day or are preparing for fall kindergarten do well in the Grasshopper class.
-This six-hour class incorporates the socialization and learning that takes place in the preschool classroom and builds on it with enriched activities and additional work with the advanced Montessori materials in the afternoon hours.
+When can my child start preschool?
+Typically, children begin the Cocoon class when they turn 2 by September 1st.
+This is a small beginning class for toddlers.
+Older Two’s and young Three’s are best suited for the Caterpillars class which is a smaller introductory preschool class.
+Children who turn 3 by September 1st may enter the Ladybugs class which is a traditional Montessori preschool class with blended age groups (3-5 years old).
+More mature 31/2 and 4 year-old’s who are ready for a longer school day or are preparing for kindergarten do well in the Dragonflies class which adds enriched activities and more time with the advanced Montessori materials in the afternoon.

+Does my child need to be potty trained?
 We are different from many preschools in that we do take children who are not potty-trained.
 How we handle this depends on the age of the child and where he or she is in the process of their toilet training.
 The Cocoon and the Caterpillar class offer the perfect opportunity for toilet teaching to happen because it is built into the curriculum.
 There is also a changing table in that classroom.
 The early preschool teachers and parents work in partnership to enable the toileting process, one step at a time.
-In the Ladybug class, some children may enter who are not yet fully potty-trained but are in the process.
-The teachers will remind these children to use the toilet, but there is no changing table in that setting, so is not set up for easy diapering.
-By the time they enter the Bumblebee or Grasshopper class, children are expected to be fully toilet-trained.
+In the Ladybug class, we expect children to be toilet-trained.
+Some children may enter who are not yet fully potty-trained but are in the process, having only occasional urine accidents.
+The teachers will remind these children to use the toilet, but there is no changing table in that setting, so is not set up for changing bowel accidents.
+However, we are sensitive to the fact that there may be children who have atypical delays in this area, and in special circumstances, we will sometimes make an adjustment to our policy.
+We set up a contract with the parents ahead of time.
+We are able to keep the child in the preschool if the parent agrees to come to school and change their child whenever a bowel accident occurs during class time.
+By the time they enter the Dragonfly class, children are expected to be fully toilet-trained.

+Can parents come into the classroom?
 Yes, parents are always welcome!
 Parents may come into the classroom at any time that their child is in the preschool.
 In fact, we invite parents to volunteer in the classroom for various projects.
 We welcome your participation.

+What about snack?
+Do you provide it?
 We ask that parents bring snack approximately 4-6 times a year for the entire class, and we ask that parents bring only fruits and vegetables and a gallon of water.
 We ask for healthy snacks only.
 We do not serve juice because we know the extra sugar is not good for children.
 After the children have had an opportunity to try a fruit or vegetable, we will offer crackers in addition.

+But what if my child does not like what is being served?
 The beauty of eating family style with their friends is that children see their friends eating foods that they may not have tried.
 They become more interested in trying something new.
 Our snack program provides children with a wider range of foods they can enjoy.

+But will my child go hungry?
 We would never allow a child to go hungry.
 There are many opportunities for a child to eat during the school session, including a light snack that is available during work time, cheerios for stringing in the art room, and the weekly cooking project.
 In addition, water is always available to children.

+Can I bring cupcakes for my child’s birthday?
 We celebrate birthdays by singing “happy birthday” to each child and making theirs a special day.
 At school, we disassociate food from birthdays by having a celebration with a birthday sticker and school friends singing to them during large group time.
 If you do not want us to sing “happy birthday” to your child, we are happy to honor your wishes.

+How do you decide which small group my child will be in?
 We look at each child’s developmental age and stage.
 Then we make the best fit based on this and other factors, including temperament, maturity level, and how a child gets along behaviorally with the other children in the group.

 What type of training do your teachers have?
 All our teachers are trained in the Montessori method.
 All our teachers also have Child Development Permits that they have earned through various levels of college education.
 Most of our teachers have either an AA or BA degree, as well.
-For more details about each teacher, take a look at our teacher profiles.[
+For more details about each teacher, take a look at our teacher profiles.

 What is the monthly tuition?Tuition is based on a yearly amount that is payable in 10 monthly installments.
 Tuition is pro-rated depending on your start date.